 This brown sugar-glazed ham is perfect for the Easter dinner menu.
 It’s so easy to prep and full of sweet and tangy flavor.

 This is great for any time of the year, not just for special occasions!
 We make it year-round for sandwiches.
 It really is so much better than prepacked lunch meat.

-Most ham you find at the grocery store are already baked, smoked, or boiled which means they are fully cooked and ready to eat.
+Most ham you find at the grocery store is already baked, smoked, or boiled which means they are fully cooked ham and ready to eat.

 For the Glaze Recipe

 You will need dark brown sugar (or light brown), whole grain mustard, and apple cider vinegar.
 That’s it, you probably already have these ingredients in your kitchen.

 There is no need to warm the glaze.
 It’s much easier to spread when it’s slightly thick.
 The heat from the oven will melt the sugar into a nice crystalized crunchy glaze.

 Lay the ham flat side down in the roasting pan or on a cutting board.
 Using a sharp knife make diagonal cuts in the ham about 1/4-inch up to 1/2-inch deep.
 Then cut diagonal cuts in the opposite direction to make diamond shapes.